30 Richest Rock Stars Of All Time

 23. Paul Stanley, $150 Million

-Stanley Bert Eisen was born in Manhattan, NY in January 1952.
-Ever since he went through a tough road of becoming a rock star.
+Stanley Bert Eisen was born in Manhattan, NY, in January 1952.
 He is best known for his skills as a rhythm guitar player.
 Stanley is the co-lead vocalist for the rock band Kiss.
-His current net worth is $150 million.

-Before he started his career as a part of Kiss, he was a member of three different bands, called Post War Baby Boom, Rainbow and Uncle Joe.
-In a band called Wicked Lester, he worked together with Gene Simmons for the first time.
+Before he started his career as a part of Kiss, he was a member of three different bands, called Post War Baby Boom, Rainbow, and Uncle Joe.
+In a group called Wicked Lester, he worked together with Gene Simmons for the first time.
 The two have been working together ever since.

 22. Courtney Love, $150 Million

-Courtney accumulated her wealth working as a singer-songwriter and an actress.
-However, the most money she got from her musical career, although she may be better known for her off-stage life.
+Courtney accumulated her wealth, working as a singer-songwriter and an actress.
+However, her wealth mostly came from her musical career, although she may be better known for her off-stage life.

-Born to San Francisco, as Courtney Michelle Harrison fell in love with alternative rock and worked around it.
+She was born to San Francisco, as Courtney Michelle.
 For someone who had a pretty exciting life and drug battle, she used her vocals, keyboards, and guitar skills to accumulate wealth.
-In addition, she inherited the writing and publishing rights of Kurt’s work.
+Also, she inherited the writing and publishing rights of Kurt’s work.
 That probably adds to her wealthy monthly.
-Kurt’s personal things like guitar and notes are in her possession, together with other things, valued at $120 Million.
+Kurt’s things like guitar and notes are in her possession, together with other things, valued at $120 Million.

 21. Lars Ulrich, $200 Million

 Ulrich is a Danish drummer and vocalist of the famous Metallica band.
 He is also their wealthiest member.
-This middle-class musician rises himself up to a net worth of $200 million.
+This middle-class musician lifted himself to a net worth of $200 million.
 Surprisingly, he did manage to keep a certain level of modesty.